Carolinian forest: Climate

-The reason for the high biodiversity in this region is its unique climate; the Carolinian forest of Ontario has the warmest average annual temperatures, the longest frost-free seasons, and the mildest winters of any region in Ontario.
+The reason for the high biodiversity in this region is its unique climate; ranging from humid subtropical to a mild humid continental.
+The Carolinian forest of Ontario has the warmest average annual temperatures, the longest frost-free seasons, and the mildest winters of any region in Ontario and Canada in general.
 This distinctive climate is largely due to the nearby Great Lakes which moderate the temperature of the surrounding land.

 Status

 The high fertility of the land has seen the region become highly developed and populated, with agricultural, industrial, commercial and urban areas.
 Today, the Carolinian Zone contains major cities and is home to one quarter of Canada's population despite being 0.25% of the total land area.
 The deforestation of the region for this development has led to significant habitat loss and fragmentation, leaving the remaining portions of land scattered and disconnected, with some areas still threatened by human development.
 In total, it is estimated that forest cover has been reduced from 80% to 11.3% while wetlands reduced from 28.3% to 5.1%.
-In addition to habitat loss and fragmentation, the native Carolinian species are also being threatened by invasive species such as garlic mustard and buckthorn, and overgrazing by White-tailed deer.
-A list of invasive species in the Carolinian zone can be found here.
+In addition to habitat loss and fragmentation, the native Carolinian species are also being threatened by invasive species such as garlic mustard and buckthorn, and overgrazing by white-tailed deer.
 These factors have contributed to the Carolinian zone becoming the most threatened region in Ontario, with over 125 species of plants and animals listed as either vulnerable, threatened or endangered by the federal or provincial governments.
 This is over one-third of all vulnerable, threatened or endangered species in Canada.
-A full list of these species can be found here.